Trolley Square shooting: Police response

 Leaving Cabin Fever a second time, Talović encountered off-duty police officer Kenneth Hammond of the Ogden City Police Department.
 At the time, Hammond was at Trolley Square on an early Valentine's Day dinner with his pregnant wife, 911 dispatcher Sarita Hammond, when they heard gunshots.
 Sarita Hammond borrowed a waiter's cell phone to call 911.
 Drawing his weapon, Hammond identified himself as a police officer, and Talović fired twice at him with his shotgun, missing.
 Moving around the central hallway area, Talović focused his gunfire at three restaurant employees, firing from near the south entrance of the Pottery Barn Kids home-furnishing store.
 Witnessing him returning to Cabin Fever and shooting Stacy Hanson in the back, an employee, Barrett Dodds, yelled at Talović, prompting him to walk back towards Pottery Barn.
-Hanson survived his injuries.
+Hanson initially survived his injuries, but was paralyzed, and died from his injuries 16 years later on November 5th, 2023.

 Meanwhile, Sergeant Andrew Oblad of the Salt Lake City Police Department entered Trolley Square through the south entrance and encountered Kenneth Hammond.
 Talović fired at both officers, and Hammond fired back in return.
 An active shooter contact team composed of Salt Lake City PD SWAT team members Sergeant Joshua Scharman, Detective Dustin Marshall, Detective Brett Olsen, and Officer Gordon Worsencroft eventually arrived and confronted Talović from behind.
 Scharman and Olsen shot him a total of eight times in the back with their Heckler & Koch MP5 service weapons, and Marshall also shot him five times with his AR-15 service rifle.
 When Talović turned around and aimed his shotgun towards the team, Scharman and Olsen fired again and killed him.
 Talović's body was later found to have been struck a total of 15 times by bullets fired by police.
 At least 30 rounds were fired by Talović, 29 of which came from his shotgun and at least one from his revolver.
 The entire shooting lasted for six minutes.

 According to local TV station KTVX, several witnesses reported that most of the shooting took place on the ground floor near the Pottery Barn store, though the majority of the dead and injured were found in Cabin Fever.
 One of the victims, having been shot, apparently entered the nearby Hard Rock Cafe and told customers to lock the doors.
 The wounded victims were transported to local hospitals, some in critical condition.

+At a news conference the following day after the shooting, Chief Chris Burbank shared the victims' names and later worked to initiate a public conversation about preventing individuals with mental illness from accessing firearms.